Kreyren/Discord_FF/README.md

 # Discord_FF
 Repository of Krey's Discord Server (https://discord.gg/tJBusx)

+## Disclaimer
+This server is based on controlled anarchy concept you are joining it on your own risk and on your own free will.
+We are not responsible for users on this server.

 ## Ethical codex
 This server has no rules, but we expect from all users to respect ethics below.